iyzhang/www/_posts/2015-02-01-consistency.md

 variants because these are the best defined.

-**Sequential (or serializable) consistency** ensures that the same operations are applied in the same order to every copy of the data item.
+**Sequential (or serializable) consistency** ensures that the same operations are applied in the same order to every copy of a set of data items.

 **Serializable isolation** ensures that transactions execute as if they were executing one at a time on a single copy of the database.